 Ready to Work Program House and Tri-Cities Homeless Navigation Center

-Bridge House, a Colorado-based non-profit organization, has expanded its services with a new Ready to Work program house in Englewood, alongside the new Tri-Cities Homeless Navigation Center.
-This marks the third Ready to Work location for Bridge House, building on the success of established programs in Boulder (since 2015) and Aurora (since 2018).
+Bridge House, a Colorado-based non-profit organization, has expanded services with the Ready to Work program house in Englewood, alongside the Tri-Cities Homeless Navigation Center.
+This is the third Ready to Work location for Bridge House.

 Ready to Work Program House

-The new Ready to Work program house will provide 50 long-term beds, offering a comprehensive approach to sustainably change the lives of adults experiencing homelessness.
+The Ready to Work program house provides 50 long-term beds, offering a comprehensive approach to sustainably change the lives of adults experiencing homelessness.
 The 9-12 month transitional work program focuses on:

 Ready to Work Program Intake Process